Analyst-Joan/Fashion-Brand-Marketing-Campaign-Analysis/README.md

 ## KPI Visualization/Presentation (WIP)
 Our Fashion brand needed to increase its revenue while staying above the competition.
 We thought, in our current digital global village, what other way than a digital marketing campaign - **3 Seasons, Endless Style**😉.
 Every weather season has an attire for it, and so we launched into the deep.

 However, we needed to carry out a test-run, before a larger global based campaign.
-Thus during 3 different Seasons (Fall, Spring & Summer), we Launched 2 Advert types (Discounts & Latest collections) across 3 social media channels - Facebook, Instagram and Pinterest, with a focus on 3 cities- Birmingham, Manchester and London.
+Thus, during 3 different Seasons (Fall, Spring & Summer), we Launched 2 Advert types (Discounts & Latest collections) across 3 social media channels - Facebook, Instagram and Pinterest, with a focus on 3 cities- Birmingham, Manchester and London.
 We also made room to understand the devices used to access the Ads, to help our design team in digital Ad design & deployment.

 To begin, Let’s see how the campaigns performed on a general level.